 During 2024, Florida transportation officials stated that a high-speed train linking Tampa to Orlando was “important” due to the worsening traffic congestion on the interstate.

-The update on the high-speed rail comes after a survey that was done earlier this year that examined how residents and commuters would react to the proposed expansion.
+The update on the high-speed rail follows a survey conducted earlier this year.
+The survey assessed how residents and commuters would respond to the proposed expansion.

 Also read: Hudson River rail tunnel project in New York, USA